LodoSoftware/javascript-style-guide/packages/eslint-config-d3banking/README.md

 ### eslint-config-d3banking

-Our default export contains all of our ESLint rules, including ECMAScript 6+ and React.
+Our default export contains all of our ESLint rules, including ECMAScript 6+.
 It requires `eslint`.

 1. `npm install --save-dev eslint-config-d3banking eslint`
 2. add `"extends": "d3banking"` to your .eslintrc
+2. add `"extends": "d3banking/legacy"` to your .eslintrc for ES5 projects

 See [D3 Banking's Javascript styleguide](https://github.com/LodoSoftware/javascript) and
 the [ESlint config docs](http://eslint.org/docs/user-guide/configuring#extending-configuration-files)